Skip to Content

 Avoid Using Fabric Softeners and Dryer Sheets

-But over time, they end up making them harder.
-What happens is that the waxes and other chemicals in the fabric softeners and dryer sheets clog the towel bristles, creating an impervious coat.
-This reduces their absorbency and softness.
+The waxes and chemicals in fabric softeners and dryer sheets clog the towel bristles, creating an impervious coat.

 Go Easy on Detergents

-Furthermore, detergent overuse creates suds problems reducing the effects of rinsing, which eventually dries on the towels.
+Also, detergent overuse creates suds problems reducing the effects of rinsing, which eventually dries on the towels.
 One of the common ways people overload washers is by using the dosage recommended by the detergent makers.

 Do Not Overload the Washer

 A stuffed washer denies the towel space to turn around, get scrubbed, and also rinse properly.
-Improperly rinsed detergent on the clothes makes them feel hard when they dry on the towel.
-To avoid this problem, load half your usual load during washing, rinsing, or drying cycles.

 Avoid Undiluted Detergent on the Towel

-Next, agitate the mix properly to ensure the detergent not only dissolves but uniformly as well.
-This prevents soap or detergent build-up on the towel fibers.
 Though we emphasize this more for powder detergents, the same applies to all detergent types.
 All undiluted detergents deposit residues on the towels and are hard to rinse and make towels less fluffy.

 Be Careful With Drying